DelVel/advanced-data-structures/README.md

 Advanced data structures for C++.

+Make sure you're on the master branch before cloning.

 ## Introduction

 This repository is about advanced data structures that reach more functionalities beyond STL.